-Contractor shall provide a quarterly report to the University of all product(s) and/or service(s) based on an Excel template provided by Procurement Services.
+Contractor should provide a quarterly report to the University of all product(s) and/or service(s) based on an Excel template provided by Procurement Services.
 The template will require basic line item order information to include, but not limited to: purchase transaction date, purchase order number, product/catalog number, description, UOM, price each, extended price, invoice number, etc. The Excel reporting template is available upon request from Procurement Services and is subject to change.
 The Excel template provided by Procurement Services is the only reporting format that may be used; Contractor-submitted reports based on internal reporting or templates will not be accepted.
-The reporting date structure shall follow the below outline and begin with the quarter in which the contract is executed.
-The date of the purchase order (or other transaction type that may be used with the Contractor (e.g., procurement card)) shall determine the quarter in which the transaction is to be reported.
+The reporting date structure should follow the below outline and begin with the quarter in which the contract is executed.
+The date of the purchase order (or other transaction type that may be used with the Contractor (e.g., procurement card)) should determine the quarter in which the transaction is to be reported.

-In addition to the aforementioned quarterly reporting of goods and services, contractors are also required to report summary dollar amounts of goods and services sold to the University via the resulting contract and originating from diversity Tier 2 or subcontractors affiliated with company.
-Quarterly reports for Tier 2 diverse suppliers/subcontractors must accompany the standard quarterly report requirement.
-Due to the broad array of diversity reporting utilized, the University does not require specific classifications of diverse purchases; the successful contractor may report Tier 2 purchase amounts as produced by their information systems and with sub-classifications as they are available.
-If the successful contractor does not have any Tier 2 reporting for diverse suppliers to accompany their quarterly report submissions, they must indicate this when submitting their standard quarterly reports.
+In addition to the aforementioned quarterly reporting of goods and services, contractors should report summary dollar amounts of goods and services sold to the University via the resulting contract and originating from Kentucky-located and/or diverse Tier 2 or subcontractors affiliated with company.
+Quarterly reports for Kentucky-located and/or diverse Tier 2 suppliers/subcontractors should accompany the standard quarterly report requirement.
+If the successful contractor does not have any Kentucky-located and/or diverse Tier 2 reporting to accompany their quarterly report submissions, they should indicate this when submitting their standard quarterly reports.